MatthieuHanania/MLOPS_Restfull_ML_endpoint/README.md

 So I developp a dockerfile that execute the app.py file, used to get the POST API, and a jenkinsfile that build the docker image and run it.

+The Jenkinfile has 4 pipelines :
+- Print hello word
+- Test the model by directly call it
+- Build a docker image and run it, the docker container contains the app.py file and it is possible to do an API request
+- testing the API request and test the model

 This repo is composed of :